comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 - 5 threads: 1,08s average age
 - 7 threads: 3,05s average age

-Additionally, after gaining these results, we changed the setup in a way that eliminates the slow connection.
+After gaining these results, we changed the setup in a way that eliminates the slow connection.
 We did so by moving the current data service to the same machine as the aggregation-service.
 Thus, the slow connection has now been eliminated and replaced with an internal, fast connection.
 With the new setup we conduct an additional test run, gaining the following result:

 - 7 threads, fast network: 0,74s average age
 By eliminating one part of our bottleneck, the value of report age significantly drops to a figure close below the first test run.

+## how to handle a bottleck

-# - the critical point of the entire system is the aggregation due to its slow connection
+The critical point of the entire system is the aggregation due to its slow connection.
 - remedy 1: scale out (hard to test on our computer which already run so many threads)
 - remedy 2: optimize slow connection (see measurement)
 - TODO statistics / tables